netscaler/ansible-collection-netscaleradc/ansible-collections/adc/README.md

 # citrix.adc

-This collection contains the Citrx ADC modules for ansible.
-It also contains playbooks plugins and roles.
+This collection contains the Citrix ADC modules for ansible.

+It also contains the ssh connection plugin for Citrix ADC.

+Sample playbooks can be found in the GitHub [repository](https://github.com/citrix/citrix-adc-ansible-modules/tree/master/samples).

 ## Requirements